-International development: making sense of a changing world (TD223) covers the key areas that includes: different models of development; shifting power in the international system; the relationship between poverty, inequality and livelihoods; the impact of conflict and insecurity; and the role of technology and the environment.
+International development: making sense of a changing world (TD223) covers key areas that include: different models of development; shifting power in the international system; the relationship between poverty, inequality and livelihoods; the impact of conflict and insecurity; and the role of technology and the environment.
 This module also introduces you to the context of development, its contested nature, its links to global processes of economic and social change, and everyday choices and uncertainties. undergraduate.qualification.pathways.Q70-5,module,TD223,,1

 Both of the 60-credit modules in this pathway are compulsory.

 You’ll start with

 Making sense of strategy (B301) which focuses on this fascinating world– from its origins and development as a subject to the controversies that dominate contemporary strategic debate.
 You’ll develop skills in clear thinking, independent enquiry and collaborative working as you analyse and apply the ideas and approaches that have done most to influence how strategy is conceived and carried out in today’s organisations. undergraduate.qualification.pathways.Q70-5,module,B301,,1